 Works to decrease major health and related risks, such as suicide, substance abuse, HIV, and homelessness, for LGBTQ+ youth in the context of their families.
 The initiative uses a research-based, culturally grounded approach to help ethnically, socially, and religiously diverse families decrease rejection and increase support for their LGBTQ+ children.

 Centers for Disease Control and Prevention

-Explores some of the health issues and inequities affecting LGBT communities.
-This website offers resources for LGBT youth and adults as well as health care providers, public health professionals, and public health students.
+Explores some of the health issues and inequities affecting LGBTQ+ communities.
+This website offers resources for LGBTQ+ youth and adults as well as health care providers, public health professionals, and public health students.

 Parents, Families and Friends of Lesbians and Gays (PFLAG)

-Supports LGBT people, their families, friends, and allies locally and nationally by providing PFLAG chapter helplines, support group meetings, advocacy, and resources.
-PFLAG's resources for families and communities on sexual orientation, gender identity, and LGBT issues include Coming Out Help for Families, Friends and Allies, Our Trans Children (PDF - 185 KB), and Be Not Afraid: Help Is on the Way!
-(PDF - 2,140).
+Supports LGBTQ+ people, their families, friends, and allies locally and nationally by providing PFLAG chapter helplines, support group meetings, advocacy, and resources.
+PFLAG's resources for families and communities on sexual orientation, gender identity, and LGBTQ+ issues include Coming Out, Our Trans Loved Ones: Questions and Answers for Parents, Families, and Friends of People who are Transgender and Gender Expansive (PDF - 946 KB), and Be Not Afraid: Help Is on the Way!
+Straight for Equality in Faith Communities (PDF - 2,139 KB).

 Explains clear directions for parents seeking to support their LGBTQ+ youth, including learning information about various sexual identities, engaging youth in conversation, and staying involved with school.

 Tips for Raising an LGBTQ+ Foster or Adopted Child

 Creating a Family (2019)